Thogul/gRPC-Snake/README.md

     #change localhost to the correct %DOMAIN-NAME%
 ## Instructions: How to play
+Make sure you are inside the correct folder:

+    C:\Downloads\gRPC-Snake-main\gRPC-Snake-main>

 **Setup server only**
 The server can run alone with only docker.